-Below is a list of recommended items to include in your employees’ personnel files (some may not be applicable to your employees):
+Below is a list of recommended items to include in your employees’ personnel files*:

 - Resume or signed job application